tjanczuk/httpsys/README.md

 * `HTTPSYS_REQUEST_QUEUE_LENGTH` - the maximum number of HTTP requests that HTTP.SYS will allow to be queued up before responding with a 503 to new requests.
 This is helpful in addressing short-lived spikes in traffic.
 The default is 5000.
 * `HTTPSYS_PENDING_READ_COUNT` - the number of async read requests for new HTTP requests that `httpsys` will maintain at any given point in time.
 The default is 1.
 * `HTTPSYS_NATIVE` - fully qualified file name of the native httpsys.node module to use; this is useful when working with custom builds of the `httpsys` module.
+* `HTTPSYS_EXPORT_CLIENT_CERT` - if set to 1, raw client X.509 certificates negotiated during SSL handshake will be provided to the application as a `encoded` property of the object returned from `req.client.getPeerCertificate()`.

 ### APIs